 It occurred on a Saturday night in the late fall of 1969 when three Summerville High juniors and two Brazilian exchange students decided to skip the parent-sanctioned dance at the American Legion Hut and head to Folly Beach for some more sophisticated fun.
 My pal – I’ll call him Arthur – had connections, could get us in a Citadel Senior Party.
 We’d be posing as college students from Wofford in a daring act of James-Bond-like subterfuge [cue 007 guitars].

 I was all for the change in venue, Folly Pier trumping American Legion Hut for sure.
-And who knows — it was not out of the realm of possibility — I might conceivably maybe could perhaps find myself in the arms of some jaded older almost-woman and receive backseat tutelage in the arts of love — about which I had only the slightest of cinematic clues.
+And who knows — it was not out of the realm of possibility — I could conceivably find myself in the arms of some jaded older almost-woman and receive backseat tutelage in the arts of love — about which I had only the slightest of cinematic clues.

 It was possible.
 That very July we had put a man on the moon.